datamosh/ImpactJS-Bot-plugin/README.md

 ## Config

 ```
-loop [boolean] (Optional, default true) - Loop routine
+loop: [boolean] (Optional, default true) - Loop routine
-hole_jump [boolean] (Optional, default true) - If there's a hole in the collision map, jump
+hole_jump: [boolean] (Optional, default true) - If there's a hole in the collision map, jump
-hole_wall [boolean] (Optional, default true) - If there's a hole in the collision map, change direction
+hole_wall: [boolean] (Optional, default true) - If there's a hole in the collision map, change direction
-death_fall [boolean] (Optional, default true) - The bot dies if it falls off the screen (pos.y > collisionMap height)
+death_fall: [boolean] (Optional, default true) - The bot dies if it falls off the screen (pos.y > collisionMap height)
 ```

 ## Movements